mbudisic/MA321-Clarkson-F19/syllabus.md

 | C | All except 3 | 7+ | 50%+ M+ | 50%+ P+ | 1 or more C+ | Basic proof-writing skill |
 | D | All except 3 | 5+ | 50%+ P+ | none | none | Basic vocabulary |

-Exceptional grades will be awarded rarely, for particularly innovative, clear, well-rounded answers.
+Grade "Exceptional" will be awarded rarely, for particularly innovative, clear, well-rounded answers.
 They are the route to intermediate grades, e.g., A+, B+, etc.
 Intermediate grades will also be assigned for positive/negative trends.
 (Student who aces the first midterm, does OK on the second, and bombs the final, yet still makes the cut for B, may end up with B-.
 The reverse is true for the opposite trajectories.)

 ## Thinking about math